 The Jackson National Fish Hatchery is located 3.5 miles north of the Jackson Hole & Greater Yellowstone Visitor Center on HWY 191.

 The Refuge Road is the official entrance onto the National Elk Refuge.
+The road travels along open meadows, rolling hills, and rocky cliffs.
+Wildlife watching and photography are popular activities along the road.
+From autumn through spring, look for Bighorn Sheep on Miller Butte.
 There is no fee to visit the Refuge.

 The visitor center offers beautiful views onto the National Elk Refuge as well as indoor interpretive displays.
 Surrounding wetland and grassland habitat allows for excellent bird and wildlife observation year round.

 Refuge staff are onsite to answer your questions help you explore the National Elk Refuge.

 The Jackson Hole & Greater Yellowstone Visitor Center is an inter-agency visitor center located in Jackson, WY.
 The visitor center is owned and managed by the U.S. Fish and Wildlife Service on the National Elk Refuge.
 The six agencies that operate from the visitor center are the Bridger-Teton National Forest, Grand Teton Association, Grand Teton National Park, National Elk Refuge, Jackson Hole Chamber of Commerce, and Wyoming Game & Fish.